1.2. Production Install¶

 If you have connect to this DRP Endpoint previously, you may need to clear the browsers permanent redirect cache to start using the new feature.

 Air Gap mode - the RackN UX disables all external calls and only operates against the local DRP endpoint.
-See Air Gap Install Instructions for details on Airgap install.
+See Airgap Install for details on Airgap install.